F1 Testing: Charles Leclerc fastest on final day for impressive Ferrari but Red Bull remain strong

 Sainz's Day Two time on 1:29.921, on one-step-harder C4s, remained the quickest of the test.
 Red Bull though recorded the week's fastest time on the yellow-marked C3s, the soft tyre in use at next week's race.

-The widely-held belief therefore remains that Red Bull, the reigning double world champions remain the team to beat at the start of the new season after an impressive opening week for their eye-catching new RB20 car.
+The widely-held belief therefore remains that Red Bull, the reigning double world champions are still the team to beat at the start of the new season after an impressive opening week for their eye-catching new RB20 car.

 But Ferrari also enjoyed a strong test too, with their drivers feeling more confident about their car and its handling than this time last year.
-Mercedes' drivers have also spoken about their car being "nicer to drive" than its two evil-handling predecessors, while McLaren feel they remain right in the chasing pack.
+Mercedes' drivers have also spoken about their latest challenger, the W15, being "nicer to drive" than its two evil-handling predecessors, while McLaren feel they remain right in the chasing pack.

 Verstappen, who like Leclerc ran in the afternoon, only used he C3 tyre or harder and his best time of 1:30.755 was fourth tenths slower than Leclerc's on the quicker compound, although tyre-corrected the lap was theoretically quicker.